How Much Does A Granny Flat Cost To Build?

 BE WARY OF VERY LOW PRICES

 Unfortunately, by this stage, you have already committed and invested a significant amount of money and time in the initial design.
-You will likely feel that it is not worth starting the entire process again with another builder.
+You will likely feel it is not worth starting the process over with another builder.
 Generally, builders own the copyright of the design and do not offer licence fees or allow clients to use the design with another building firm, so you would have to start the entire process again.

 Take care and compare quotes carefully, as this practice is common within the industry.